-Tips for structuring your teams
+Structuring your teams

-- Teams are designed to keep groups organized on accounts with a number of users.
-If your account only has a few users or you don't use groups, you probably don't need to worry about this feature!
+Note that if your account only has a few users or you don't use groups, you probably don't need to worry about this feature!

 Besides sharing with a team, groups can either be private (visible to a single user) or public (visible to all users).
 If you find yourself adding almost everyone to a team, ask yourself if those groups should actually be public.